Foundation Diet and Health

 Ecological footprint - animal welfare

-The cultivation of avocados is criticized due to many ecological and socio-economic aspects.
-Their ecological CO 2 footprint is quite low at an average of 0.6 kg CO 2 eq/kg, 26 but the downsides of avocado cultivation are the high water requirements, the (sometimes illegal) deforestation and the food shortages in the countries where they are grown.
+The cultivation of avocados is criticized for many ecological and socio-economic aspects.
+Their CO 2 footprint is quite low at an average of 0.6 kg CO 2 eq/kg, 26 but the downsides of avocado cultivation are the high water requirements, the (sometimes illegal) deforestation and the food shortages in the countries where they are grown.
 24

-The typical regions where avocados are grown are subtropical and tropical regions, where the water requirement of 1981 litres per kg of avocado is high, but not so significant due to the high rainfall.
-Growing avocados is much more problematic in Mediterranean regions, where water availability is naturally rather low and important drinking water reserves are therefore used for irrigation.
-Competition for water in such countries often leads to water stress or even "wars for water" (as in Chile, for example).
+The typical avocado growing regions are subtropical and tropical regions, where the water requirement of 1981 liters per kg of avocado is high, but the high rainfall means that irrigation is not necessary in ideal locations.
+Growing avocados is much more problematic in regions where water availability is naturally low and important drinking water reserves are therefore used for irrigation.
+Competition for water in such countries often leads to water stress or even "wars for water" (as in Chile or southern Europe, for example).
 In addition, areas that are very fertile and are actually used to produce staple foods such as corn or grain are used to grow avocados.
 These crops then have to grow on poor soil, which can sometimes lead to food shortages.
-24 In order to create more and more land for the lucrative cultivation of avocados, illegal deforestation also occurs, as it is more profitable to cultivate avocados on forested areas than to receive state subsidies for the continued existence of these areas.
+24 In order to create more and more land for the lucrative cultivation of avocados, illegal deforestation also occurs, as it is more profitable to cultivate avocados on forested land than to receive state subsidies for the continued existence of these areas.
 25 The ecological balance of the avocado deteriorates due to long transport routes from overseas to ripening chambers (in ships) and due to a lot of packaging material.
-13 Therefore, organically certified fruits with shorter transport routes - for example from the Mediterranean region - are often the better choice, although here the high water consumption is a major factor.
+13 Therefore, organically certified fruit with a shorter transport route - for example from the Mediterranean region - is often the better choice, although here again the high water consumption is a major factor.

 Worldwide occurrence - cultivation